wmelvin/dir-to-md/devnotes.md

 Add another argument to allow overwriting an existing output file using the force option as `-f` or `--force`.

 Add tests to cover these new options.

+---

+#### Prompt 6

+Include the version number in the help/usage message.
+The version should be the same as in the `pyproject.toml` file.